jobot2397/dotfiles/ssh/README.md

 The symlink should show: `~/.ssh/config -> /Users/<user>/dotfiles/ssh/config` (macOS) or `/home/<user>/dotfiles/ssh/config` (Linux)

+## Configuration Files

+- `config` - SSH client configuration
+- `allowed_signers` - Git commit signing verification (safe to include public keys)
+- `*.pub` - SSH public keys (safe to include)

 ## Security Note

 - SSH private keys should NEVER be stored in the dotfiles repository
-- Only store the SSH config file, not private keys
+- Only store the SSH config file and public keys, not private keys
-- Keep SSH keys in `~/.ssh/` with proper permissions (600 for keys, 644 for public keys)
+- Keep SSH private keys in `~/.ssh/` with proper permissions (600 for private keys, 644 for public keys)